FINA Gold Medal Swimming Coaches Clinic

 The Clinic was scheduled to allow for breaks, thus providing enough time to discuss the wide range of techniques and tips presented by the speakers and enable networking within the coaching community.

-The next edition of the FINA Gold Medal Swimming Coaches Clinic will be held as part of the 3rd FINA World Aquatics Convention in Doha, Qatar, in December 2014.
+The next edition of the FINA Gold Medal Swimming Coaches Clinic will be held as part of the 3rd FINA World Aquatics Convention, taking place in Doha (QAT) from November 29 - December 1, 2014.

 1st FINA Gold Medal Swimming Coaches Clinic, what a success!

 The 1st FINA Gold Medal Swimming Coaches Clinic concluded successfully with more than 200 swimming coaches from a hundred nations.
 The golden opportunity to exchange ideas, experience and knowledge with top-level coaches from swimming powerhouses like USA, Australia or China was praised by many participants.